up-Scale/Overviews/README.md

 # dd-OverviewOfAProduct
-Displays the product information along with images and with social sharing button Need to work on Social-share-icon
+Displays the product information along with images and with social sharing button.

+Need to work on Social-share-icon

 Need to Overview tab.